powerpak/pathospot-compare/README.md

     $ rake $TASK_1 $TASK_2       # run tasks named $TASK_1 and $TASK_2
     $ FOO="bar" rake $TASK_1     # run $TASK_1 with variable FOO set to "bar"

-**Important:** When firing up the pipeline in a new shell, always remember to `source scripts/env.sh` _before_ running `rake`.
-If you are using Vagrant, this happens automatically.
+**Important:** If you are not using Vagrant, whenever firing up the pipeline in a new shell, you must always run `source scripts/env.sh` _before_ running `rake`.
+The Vagrant environment does this automatically by running that script within all new login shells.

 [ruby make]: https://github.com/ruby/rake